 When Do Avocado Trees Fruit? (& Reasons Behind No Growth)

-If you have ever thought about planting an avocado tree, you may have pondered how long it will take to produce fruit and at what frequency it will yield.
+If you have ever thought about growing an avocado tree, you may have questioned its fruit yield timeline and frequency.

 You might also want to know what the signs are that the avocado tree is ready to bear fruit and what might be the reasons behind no fruit on avocado trees.